 If the lighting in your room isn’t optimal, set up a desk lamp behind your laptop, centered right over the camera to light up your face.
 For this to work well, minimize the lighting from other parts of the room by lowering the shades to prevent light from coming from the side or the back.

 Avoid sitting with a bright window behind you as it will make you appear dark and foreboding.
 Switch positions to sit with the bright window in front of you.

-6. Present in a quiet space during your online presentation.
+6. Present in a Quiet Space

 Ideally, an online presentation should occur in a quiet room.
 However, working from home with a partner or kids can make it less of an ideal setting for controlling background noise.
 You can mitigate this challenge by investing in a good headset with a built-in microphone that cancels or neutralizes outside sounds and turning off your phone and any noisy computer notifications.